Surviving Arsenic Hour

 Instead, start a routine

-of sitting your kids down at a little table in the kitchen with a snack to draw if
+of sitting your kids down at a little table in the kitchen with a healthy snack, and some paper to draw if

 they're toddlers or preschoolers.
+Ask them to draw you a picture of their day.
 If they're older, they can sit at

 5. Put healthy snacks in front of the kids as soon as you walk in the door.
 Set up a low table in the kitchen that your kids can sit at and draw and snack.
 Worried that you'll spoil their appetites?
 Make sure the snacks are healthy.
 Crackers with peanut butter, cheese slices, carrots, olives, broccoli florets, raisins, bananas, apple slices, cucumber slices, cherry tomatoes, red pepper slices, raw or cooked green beans, hard boiled eggs, even a healthy smoothie.....anything nutritious that takes less than five minutes to prepare, or that can be prepared the night before.
 In fact, think of this snack as the first course of dinner, and make sure your kids are getting protein or vitamins from it.
 It's amazing how many more vegies kids consume when they're served as a snack rather than competing with the carbs on the dinner plate.
 Don't forget to feed yourself a bit as you prep dinner, so you recharge your own batteries.

 7. What to do when your youngest is a baby or toddler who is just too tired even to sit and snack in a high chair?
-Get out the sling or baby backpack and let her watch as you make dinner.
+Get out the sling or baby backpack and let her watch from your back as you make dinner.

-8. Simplify.
+8. Simplify so you can connect.
 Don't answer your phone and don't return phone calls before dinner.
+In fact, turn your phone off.
 Don't go through the mail or complete school forms.
 Do not turn on your computer to "quickly check email."
-Turn off your phone.
 Just get everyone fed as soon as possible.
 Once that's completed, everyone will have more internal resources to draw on to tend to any other tasks that need to be accomplished, including any kid chores.

 9. Use the power of music.
 Research shows that music can lift our moods, calm us down, make us happy.
 As soon as you walk in the door, put on soothing music.